opticsfoundry/OpticsFoundry_Control_AQuRA/Manual/ProgrammingSequences.md

 //here commands to trigger the generator during sequence list execution.
 ```

 Sometimes it is useful to integrate one or a few function(s) of a serial device into the system as if it was a normal analog or digital output.
 This function can be for example be the frequency or intensity of a frequency generator or the pump diode current of a fiber laser.
 You would like to be able to change this frequency or intensity using the manual control panels and perform software waveforms on that function (e.g. to perform an evaporative cooling sweep by reducing the power of the dipole trap).
-After having integrated the serial device as discussed in Sec.~\ref{sec:SerialOrGPIBClass}, this additional behavior can be achieved by declaring, defining and registering an additional analog output, just as if it was an analog output on a national instruments card or the MultiIO bus system.
+After having integrated the serial device as discussed in Sec.
+[Serial, GPIB, and VISA device programming](#serial-gpib-and-visa-device-programming), this additional behavior can be achieved by declaring, defining and registering an additional analog output, just as if it was an analog output on a national instruments card or the MultiIO bus system.
 The only difference occurs is the definition of the output procedure in _IOList.cpp_.
 It needs to look similar to the following code.
 ```CPP
 void Set100WIRLaserCurrent(double Current) {
   if (Output->InMenuUpdateMode()) return;